Formula E: Presenters

 Up until Season 9, the world feed was presented frequently by Jack Nicholls and Dario Franchitti, with Nicki Shields acting as pit lane reporter.
-However, just before the 2023 Jakarta ePrix, Nicholls was fired after allegations of inappropriate behaviour towards women, and Ben Edwards, who had already done motorsport commentary for 3 decades, replaced him in the commentary booth from Jakarta ePrix until the Portland ePrix.
+However, just before the 2023 Jakarta ePrix, Nicholls was fired after allegations of inappropriate behaviour towards women.
+Ben Edwards, who had already done motorsport commentary for 3 decades, replaced him in the commentary booth from Jakarta ePrix until the Portland ePrix.
 Later that season, Tom Brooks, known as "the Voice of Gran Turismo" became the main commentator of Formula E from the Rome ePrix onwards.

-Nicki Shields will anchor Formula E's English Language Programming for Season 11, alongside tenacious racing driver Billy Monger, rally driver Catie Munnings, and an expert lineup which will include David Coulthard, Karun Chandhok, Andre Lotterer, James Rossiter, and Allan McNish for Season 11.

-Alexa Rendell, and Saunders-Carmichael Brown will serve as pit lane reporters.
+Nicki Shields will anchor Formula E's English Language Programming for Season 12, alongside racing driver Billy Monger, rally driver Catie Munnings, and an expert lineup which will include David Coulthard, Karun Chandhok, André Lotterer, James Rossiter, Jamie Chadwick and Allan McNish.
+New additions for this season is the presence of 12-time race winner Sam Bird and former McLaren chief engineer Albie Lau as analysts.
+Alexa Rendell, and Georgina Henneberry will serve as pit lane reporters.

-The first round in Brazil also featured Ben Edwards.
-It is currently unknown if he will be presenting in future sessions and rounds.
+In addition of Tom Brooks, Ryan Myrehn is also assigned as commentator for the American feed.

 Documentaries

 Directors Fisher Stevens and Malcolm Venville created a documentary movie about the 2017–18 season called And We Go Green.
 It highlights some of the innovations and challenges of Formula E and follows several drivers and rivalries throughout the season.
 The film was co-produced by Leonardo DiCaprio and premiered at the 2019 Toronto International Film Festival.

 Formula E debuted its own documentary series, called 'Unplugged' on 22 November 2021, which was similar to Formula One's Netflix Drive to Survive series.
-The series gave a behind-the-scenes look on every driver’s journey through the 2020–21 season.
+The series gave a behind-the-scenes look on every driver's journey through the 2020–21 season.
 Unplugged returned for a second season in March 2023, showcasing the 2021–22 season, and for a third season in January 2024 showcasing the 2022–23 season.